makoto/gtt/README.md

 but every single feature that would allow some dynamic content seems to be missing, crippled, doesnt work, etc what's the point of the hackathon this way?
 "

+## Pull Request

+I am ready!
+This project is made from scratch for the https://hackathon.status.im .
+Please take full code in this as a judging consideration.